cvera08/AutomationUICypressTypeScript/README.md

 npx cypress open
 ```

-Now you are able to run the test/s by clicking on any .spec.js file
+Now you are able to run the test/s by clicking on any .ts file
 Make sure you have selected your desired browser before to run
 Once you are done with the execution, you can enter ctrl+c in your terminal or close the browser runner and cypress window